How to Earn Money From Photography and Feel Great About it

 I just looked and it turns out Alamy has stock photo requests for the theme of ‘architecture and interiors.’
 You can probably get some of these images without leaving the comfort of your own home!

 The other way I’ve earned income from stock photography is by promoting stock photography as an affiliate.
-There’s a LOT of people out there that need stock photos for their websites, designs, advertising etc. Be the person that brings the two together.
+People need stock photos for their websites, designs, advertising etc. Be the person that brings the two together.

 Being an affiliate means the stock photo agencies will pay you a small commission for each person that signs up through your unique reference link and purchases stock photos from them or contributes images as a photographer or film maker.

-My earnings from stock photography are not huge but if you do it right, and you’re more consistent (than me) you can make some good coin from it.
+My earnings as an affiliate for stock photography are not huge but if you do it right, and you’re consistent you can make some good coin from it.

 You can sign up to be an affiliate (or photo contributor / both free) on these stock photos websites:

-Most of these stock photo sites now realise a lot of photographers are contributing images from iPhones and smart phones.
-So they have apps you can use on your Phone to instantly upload images to them, check your stats and earnings, and so on.
+Most of these stock photo sites understand photographers are contributing images from smart phones.
+You can use apps on your phone to instantly upload images to them, check your stats and earnings, and so on.

 Sometimes life is about risking everything for a dream no one can see but you.